-The three official church buildings (all located in Aden) which served expatriate Christians or refugees (mainly Ethiopian) have been damaged in the war and are closed.
+The three official church buildings (all located in Aden, on Yemen's south coast) which served expatriate Christians or refugees (mainly Ethiopian) have been damaged in the war and are closed.
 Christians may only meet at secret locations.
 Distribution of religious materials is forbidden by law and the punishment is severe.
 Churches that organize humanitarian efforts risk being attacked.
-This was the case on March 4 2016, when militants attacked an elderly care home in Aden, operated by a Christian charity founded by Mother Theresa, and 16 people were killed.